Heatwave Preparation

 • Off or early-season heat can catch people off-guard and unprepared.

-• Extended days of heat (especially without relief at night) build momentum that compound consequences.
+• Extended days of heat (especially without relief at night) build momentum that compounds consequences.

 • Lack of vegetation or cloud cover increases building and pavement temperatures.